Mai-Nasser/Mai-Nasser/README.md

 ✨ Fun Fact
 When I'm not studying or coding:

-📖 I enjoy reading tech blogs and cloud architecture case studies
+📚 I enjoy reading books that spark curiosity

-☕ I'm a coffee enthusiast who believes in "code brewed fresh daily"
+🌌 I love watching the stars and open skies

-🌍 I dream of working on global-scale cloud infrastructure
+🚶‍♂️ Long quiet walks help me reflect and reset

-🎧 I code best with lofi music in the background
+🌸 I find inspiration in flowers and little details of nature